qianqin11/geometric-ergodicity-of-trans-dimensional-mcmc-reproducibility/README.md

 Some of the code chunks in the R Markdown file are computationally intensive to run, so their results are preloaded into `.RData` files in the `output` folder.

-Source files for the manuscript can be found in the `manuscript` folder.
+Source files in LaTex for the manuscript can be found in the `manuscript` folder.

 The code in this repository is written in R, version 4.3.1.
 The package `renv` is used to cache the computing environment.